 The best silicone practice hands will look lifelike, will be able to bend the fingers and are made with high quality silicone that will not degrade when using acetone, cleaners or acrylic powders.

 When choosing a practice hand look for a hand that has enough room in the cuticle area to slide up the nail form.
 Read up on how to clean silicone practice hands and how to choose a silicone practice hand.

 This medium is a very thick and viscous gel that is used to adhere a nail tip onto the natural nail to extend the length.

 This gel can also be used to glue on nail art rhinestones.
 A UV lamp is required to cure the gel.
 Solid nail tips gel will usually come in a pot.
-See the tutorial on how to use solid nail tips gel.

 A nail art technique that involves transferring a design from a stamping plate onto the nail using a special stamping tool.